tomio13/RDM-Desktop/docs/Templates.md

 The required field sets if a field is requited, thus empty value will not be accepted.

+## units
+At the moment they are not supported as separate fields, but can be added to the name separated with a comma, in () or [] etc.

 # examples
 A couple of example templates are available in the templates folder,